 Registration/Dropping a Class

 Registration for your U of M course is separate from registration for your high school course.
-Your teacher will tell you when the registration window is open for the U of M section of your class and provide access to the information you need, when you need it.
+Your teacher will tell you when to register for the U of M section of your class and provide access to the information you need.

-Registration: Use this e-registration form to request registration by providing demographic data about yourself and information identifying the U of M course(s) for which you wish to register.
-Immediately after submitting this form, you will receive email verification that your request has been submitted; your teacher will later verify that your request has been processed when your name appears on the U of M class roster.
+Use the CIS registration form to request registration by providing demographic data about yourself and information identifying the U of M course(s) for which you wish to register.
+After submitting this form, your teacher will verify that your request has been processed when your name appears on the official U of M class roster.

-Cancelling a class/withdrawing: To cancel, drop, or withdraw your registration, submit an e-cancellation form to the U as soon as you make the decision to drop the course for University credit.
-If the form is received within the first two weeks of class, the course will be removed from your transcript; after that a “W”, or withdraw, will be recorded.
-Billing consequences for your high school are also determined by how soon you submit the cancellation form.
+To cancel, drop, or withdraw your registration, submit a cancellation form to the U of M. If the form is received within the first two weeks of class (or the first month of a class lasting longer than one U of M semester), the course will be removed from your U of M transcript; after that a “W”, or withdraw, will be recorded.
+Withdrawal from a U of M class later in the term may require approval and will have billing consequences for your school.

-Unusual circumstances: In unusual circumstances, you may petition to register after the midterm of the course or to withdraw near the end of the course by submitting a petition form signed by your teacher.
-The petition is reviewed by the College of Continuing Education Scholastic Committee, and may or may not be accepted.
-Petitions to drop a class are not approved when the coursework has already been completed and graded.
+In unusual circumstances, you may petition to register after the midterm of the course or to withdraw near the end of the course by submitting a petition form signed by your teacher.

 Once you submit a registration request for the U of M section of your high school class, you are a bona fide University of Minnesota student!